SofianeB/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

 In the previous example we have actually not overwritten the data in the handle but we created a new handle with the same suffix but different content.
 Now let us see how we can add and modify entries.

-We want to store information on identity of the file, e.g. the md5 checksum.
+We want to store information on the identity of the file that we have registered in the previous example, e.g. the md5 checksum.
+The file is called *surveys.csv*.
 We first have to generate the checksum.
-However, we can only create checksums for files which we have access to with our python compiler.
-In the step above we can download the file and then continue to calculate the checksum.
+However, we can only create checksums for files which we have locally on our computer.
+In the step above we downloaded the file.
+So now we can continue to calculate the checksum.
 **NOTE** the filename might depend on the download method.

 ```sh